 Ren'Py doesn't tie your work to a particular company, web service, or business model.
 Ren'Py games have been digitally downloaded millions of times, can be moved on USB drives, and have been burned to CD and sold at conventions from Texas to Tokyo.
 We think it's important the maker can choose how his or her work is distributed.

 Ren'Py is open source, which means that everyone is allowed to change it, in order to fix bugs or add features.
-Of course, with a record of over six years of improvements, it likely won't be necessary --- but the option is there if your project needs it.
+Of course, with a record of over fifteen years of improvements, it likely won't be necessary --- but the option is there if your project needs it.

 One of Ren'Py's biggest advantages is that runs on almost every computer.
 There are three primary platforms we support: